Joshcraft2002/joshs-more-foods/README.md

 # Josh's More Foods
 There are currently a bit over 50 recipes added by this pack, with a lot more coming in the future.

-## Disclaimer
-This datapack is incompatible with other packs or mods that unlock all recipes, as the crafting system relies on learning new recipes.

-Many foods rely on the saturation effect to have custom nutrition values.
-As such, mods like Appleskin won't be accurate to the true value of these items.
-To account for this, there is a craftable nutrition book that shows all the values.

 ## Recipes and Information
 To view this datapack's recipes and other information in-game, you can craft Josh's Cookbook using bread and a book and quill.

-You can also refer to the [wiki](https://github.com/Joshcraft2002/joshs-more-foods/wiki). (currently a WIP for v4+)

-You may need to craft a new book depending on updates (refer to the changelog for more information)

 ## Installing
 Open the latest version in the releases tab on the right.
 Download the resource pack and place it in your `resourcepacks` folder, then download the datapack and place it in the `datapacks` folder of your world or server.